 On This Page

 Proven Truck Accident Attorneys in North & South Carolina

 The number of registered large trucks has increased significantly in recent years.
-More trucks on the highways of North Carolina and South Carolina means an increased risk of serious and fatal accidents.
-Because of the size and weight of 18 wheelers, the accidents involving large trucks have a higher rate of serious injuries and fatalities than crashes involving only passenger vehicles.
+More trucks on North Carolina and South Carolina highways mean an increased risk of serious and fatal accidents.
+Because of the size and weight of 18 wheelers, accidents involving large trucks have a higher severe injuries and fatalities rate than crashes involving only passenger vehicles.

 We answer phones 24/7.
 Call our offices today at (800) 351-3008.

 Many truck accidents involve some driver error on the part of the truck driver.
 The driver may be speeding, driving too fast for road conditions, inattentive to traffic ahead, following too closely, distracted by looking for directions or talking on a phone, or dangerously fatigued.
 In some instances, a truck may have a defective tire that blows out, or the truck may have brakes out of adjustment because they have not been appropriately maintained.

 Once a truck driver loses control of a big rig weighing 80,000 pounds and traveling at high speed, everyone else on the highway is at serious risk.
 Many different accident scenarios may unfold.

 These collisions typically occur when a truck driver or another motorist crosses the center line into an oncoming traffic lane.
 Drowsy drivers and drunk drivers are more likely to cross into oncoming traffic.
 The impact of head-on collisions usually causes incapacitating or fatal injuries.

 Tractor-trailers have large blind spots on either side and behind the vehicle.
 Truck drivers may overlook drivers riding along in an adjacent lane and try to change lanes, causing a sideswipe accident.
 Sideswipe accidents also occur when trucks drift out of their lanes.